 |Notary Fee||0.03% – 0.45%||buyer|

 |Real Estate Agent´s Fee||2.50% – 3%||seller|

 |ROUNDTRIP TRANSACTION COSTS||8.55% – 13.63%|

 Homeownership levels in Switzerland are among the lowest in the world, measured at 37.4% of the population in 2016.
 Figures are lowest in Basel (16%) and Geneva (18.3%).
 This figure rises to nearly a third in Zurich.

 Switzerland has strict restrictions on foreigners buying property known as “Lex Koller”, so depending on borrower background, options may be limited.

 Although actual property costs are high, Switzerland is one of the cheapest places in Europe to buy property in terms of transaction costs.
 According to the Global Property Guide, total costs paid by the buyer are usually between 0.25 – 3.55% of the overall property cost.
 The seller pays between 3.23 – 5.38%.

 Buyer’s costs include:

-For applications or enquiries, please fill out the form below and one of the team will get in touch with you shortly.
-Our underwriters are specialists in the field of Bridging Finance and are able to provide expert advice and guidance, no matter how complex the circumstances.
+For applications or inquiries, please fill out the form below and one of our staff will be in touch with you shortly.
+Our underwriters are specialists in the field of bridging finance and are able to provide expert advice and guidance, no matter how complex the circumstances.

 Applications for European Bridging product accepted from Intermediaries only.